RandomDude-cmd/RandomDude-cmd/README.md

-- 👋 Hi, I’m Ashley Ridge B Par
+- 👋 Hi, I’m Ashley Par
 - 👀 I’m interested in things that are tech related
 - 🌱 I’m currently learning data structures and the concept of coding
 - 💞️ I’m looking to collaborate on with startups with big ideas